If you’re worried about your next ESFA audit, that’s where Bud comes in. Find out how Bud drives compliance and reduces the risk of clawback...

 Get ready for your next ESFA audit with Bud

 Manually reviewing points like these for each individual learner is time consuming.
-With Bud, you’ll have peace of mind that your operations are fully compliant.
+With Bud, you’ll have peace of mind that your workflows will drive compliance.

-Our single, joined-up platform collects accurate learner data from multiple points every day, so you have all the evidence you need from enrolment through to end-point assessment.
+Our intuitive, joined-up platform collects accurate learner data from multiple points every day, so you have all the evidence you need from enrolment through to end-point assessment.